 This newspaper article is recommended for reading for advanced leaners.
 From the article you will know many interesting facts from the history of holidays.
-If you have intermediate level, learn the words:

 - provide sb with — давать что-либо (предоставлять, обеспечивать)